 About our work

-The blueprint is a multi-media resource which sets out the collective process we undertook to design this programme and shares the lessons we learned along the way.
+The programme is the fruit of the collective labour of 30 participants with experience working towards racial, social, environmental and economic justice as well as digital rights organisations and funders.
+You can scroll down to explore the Blueprint – a multi-media resource which sets out the collective process we undertook to design this programme and shares the lessons we learned along the way.

 The blueprint